How to Fix Damaged Wood Furniture Before Painting

 Fix Chipped Wood Veneer

 And then it got hard.
-So I sprayed some water on the top, to try to moisten the wood and get it to come off easier.
+So, I sprayed some water on the top to try to moisten it and get it to come off more easily.
 And then I moved on to the drawers.

 Glue the Veneer Back On

-I used a glue syringe to put glue between the drawer and the veneer, and then I clamped a piece of wood on, to hold the veneer in place as the glue dried overnight.
+I used a glue syringe to put glue between the drawer and the veneer, and then I clamped a piece of wood on, to hold it in place as the glue dried overnight.

-After all the veneer was off on the top, I flipped it over and popped off the old, broken casters.
+After working on the top, I flipped it over and popped off the old, broken casters.

 The Best Wood Fillers for Veneer Repair

-Now its time to fill in all of those missing veneer areas with some wood filler.
+Now, it’s time to fill in all of those missing veneer areas.
 This will help us to get a nice and smooth surface before painting over the damaged areas.

 Click on the picture of the book to purchase!

 It’s awesome!
-Learn more about how to use KwikWood to repair furniture here!
-You can also read through this post to learn more about the best wood fillers for furniture.
+Learn more about how to use KwikWood for repair here!
+You can also read through this post to learn more about the best wood fillers.
+But can you really fix a broken dresser? – Get answers here!
+You can also check out these broken dresser ideas to see successful repairs and transformations!

 I came back a couple of hours later and sanded everything down, flush with the wood, and had to fill a couple of small spots with wood filler.

-I sanded the top of the dresser smooth and I even sanded all of the paint off the edge too.
+I sanded the top of the dresser smooth, and I even sanded all of the existing finish off the edge, too.
 Check out the best sanders to remove paint here and the best tools for removing paint from wood here.

-I vacuumed up all of the dust and then I used a tack cloth to wipe off any remaining dust.
+OK, with all of that out of the way, I moved on to cleaning the piece so then we could paint everything with the new color.
+I vacuumed up all of the dust, and then I used a tack cloth to wipe off any remaining dust.
 Learn more about how to prepare furniture for painting in this post!

 The clear shellac acts kind of like my primer.
-It helps the paint stick.
-And it prevents bleedthrough stains from coming through my paint, especially where I sanded down to bare wood.
+It helps the new paint stick.
+And it prevents bleedthrough stains from appearing, especially where I sanded down to the bare surface.
+Get more tips on how to stop stains from coming through paint here.

-And then I was ready to paint.
-So for this project, I mixed up a custom color with Melange’s all in ONE paint line.
-Check out my detailed Melange ONE paint review to learn more.
+And then, for this project, I mixed up a custom color with Melange’s all in ONE paint line.
+Check out my detailed Melange ONE paint review to learn more about this brand.

 I mixed up basically a 50/50 ratio of Basilisk Black and Jacob’s Well with probably a little bit more of the black than the green.

-Learn how easy it is to use this Wagner FLEXiO paint sprayer in this DIY blue painted nightstands makeover.
+Learn how easy it is to use this Wagner FLEXiO model in this DIY blue painted nightstands makeover.
 And here’s how to thin paint for Wagner FLEXiO sprayer.

-After that coat of paint was dry I could see some spots where you could see the white paint in the texture of the wood grain so I filled all of that stuff in with wood filler, let that dry, and then I sanded the wood filler down.
+After the second coat was dry, I could see some spots where you could see the white finish in the texture of the wood grain, so I filled all of that stuff in with wood filler, let that dry, and then sanded the filler down.

 I’m so glad that I kept the detail on the drawers, and I absolutely LOVE this color… and the paint.
-Check out more emerald green painted furniture here.
+Check out more emerald green painted furniture here if you love this color, too.

 Click any of these “before” photos below to view the “after” of that makeover.